karimra/gnmic/docs/user_guide/configuration_env.md

-All global and local flags as well as file based configuration elements can be set via environment variables, `gnmic` will read the environment variables starting with `GNMIC_`.
+`gnmic` can be configured using environment variables, it will read the environment variables starting with `GNMIC_`.

 The Env variable names are inline with the flag names as well as the configuration hierarchy.